ARM-software/arm-trusted-firmware/docs/firmware-design.md

         and Advanced SIMD execution are configured to not trap to EL3 by clearing the `CPTR_EL3.TFP` bit.

-    -   `CNTFRQ_EL0`.
-The `CNTFRQ_EL0` register is programmed with the base frequency of the system counter, which is retrieved from the first entry in the frequency modes table.

-    -   Generic Timer.
-The system level implementation of the generic timer is enabled through the memory mapped interface.

 #### Platform initialization

 BL1 enables issuing of snoop and DVM (Distributed Virtual Memory) requests from